Rethinking Meta-Learning from a Learning Lens: Implementation and Architecture

-\paragraph{Parameter Sensitivity} We determine the hyperparameters $\lambda$ of the regularization term $\mathcal{L}_{TR}$ by evaluating the performance across multiple meta-validation tasks.
-We test the impact of different values of $\lambda$ on the performance of MAML+TRLearner with the range $\left [ 0.3, 0.8 \right ] $.
-The results in Figure \ref{fig:abla_para} show that (i) $\lambda=0.6$ is the best (also our setting), and (ii) TRLearner has minimal variation in accuracy, indicating that hyperparameter tuning is easy in practice.
+We determine the hyperparameters $\lambda$ of the regularization term $\mathcal{L}_{TR}$ by evaluating the impact of different values of $\lambda$ on the performance of MAML+TRLearner with the range $\left [ 0.3, 0.8 \right ] $.
+The results in \textbf{Figure \ref{fig:abla_para}} show that (i) $\lambda=0.6$ is the best (also our setting), and (ii) TRLearner has minimal variation in accuracy, indicating that hyperparameter tuning is easy in practice.